 I am experienced with twin pregnancy, but I am not immune to its challenges.
 Heartburn, vomiting, restless sleep, swelling, fatigue, cankles, cramping, contractions, and irritability still plague me on a frequent basis.
 Look at it this way: at 30 weeks pregnant I’m carrying approximately 6 pounds of fetus.
 That’s the size of some singletons at birth!
 Most of my clothes don’t fit, and sometimes I try on several sets of scrubs at work before I find an acceptable top and bottom.

 What a fourth pregnancy and third twin pregnancy gives me is not immunity, but perspective.
 I know that no matter how craptactular I feel today, I’ll feel even worse this time next week.
 And regardless of the misery that comes with being 32, 36, or even 40 weeks pregnant with twins, two babies are much easier to take care of inside my belly than they are outside.
-With this in mind I am simply doing what we all life: take each day one at a time.
+With this in mind I am simply doing what we all do: take each day one at a time.